-Continuing students are expected to enroll full-time (12 points or more) in the fall, if they wish to keep their SEVIS record active and their status valid.
-If you choose to take a Personal Leave of Absence (LOA) in the fall or if you choose to enroll for less than full-time, we are required to terminate your SEVIS record.
+Continuing students are expected to enroll full-time (12 points or more) in the spring, if they wish to keep their SEVIS record active and their status valid.
+If you choose to take a Personal Leave of Absence (LOA) in the spring or if you choose to enroll for less than full-time, we are required to terminate your SEVIS record.
 Students wishing to take a personal LOA should contact the Office of the Registrar for guidance.
 Please be sure to familiarize yourself with the full-time enrollment requirements outlined on the OISS website.

 If you have completed all requirements for your program, you have a 60-day grace period during which you can 1) apply for OPT, 2) apply for a change of status to another nonimmigrant classification, 3) be admitted to another program, 4) exit the U.S. If you choose to change status to B1/B2, we recommend that you consult an attorney.